KxSystems/docs/docs/ref/xbar.md

 ---
-title: xbar | Reference | kdb+ and q documentation
+title: xbar | Reference | KDB-X and q documentation
 description: xbar is a q keyword that returns one argument rounded down to the nearest multiple of the other.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `xbar`

 _Round down_